merakleee/BUILD-IT-API-FETCHING/README.md

         F
     end
 ```

 #### Benefits of Async/Await
 - More readable, synchronous-looking code
 - Easier debugging and error handling

-- Avoid “callback hell”
+- Avoids “callback hell”
 - Better for complex async operations

 ---

 ### Request Configuration

 Request configuration defines how the request is sent.
 A request is not just a URL.
 It contains:
 - method: the action the user wants (GET, POST, PUT, DELETE)
 - headers: metadata (content type, auth tokens, language)
 - body: the actual data you send (usually JSON)